fuxingloh/vue-horizontal/docs/content/en/limitations.md

 ## Hiding scrollbar

 In Vue Horizontal, the x-axis scrollbar is hidden by default.
 Although there isn't a shared specification, most browser has it implemented one way or another.
-As of December 2020, there is a 99%+ cross browser compatibility.
+All available methods to hide the scrollbar is implemented in this library.

 <caniuse feature="css-scrollbar"></caniuse>